 - 1. Fair Veterinarians are available/ on call for the entire week of the fair. - 2.
-If a Veterinarian is need for a 4-H/FFA animal on exhibit at the fair, you can register your request at the Fair Secretary Office and a vet will be contacted. - 3.
+If a Veterinarian is need for a 4-H/FFA animal on exhibit at the fair, you can register your request at the Fair Office and if necessary, a vet will be contacted. - 3.
 Veterinarian exam of an animal is free of charge, any treatment expenses will be charged to the exhibitor. - 4.
-Any expenses occurred during fair week will need to be paid at the Fair Office before animal release. - 4.
 Only assigned fair veterinarians can sign an animal early release form.

-The Rock County 4-H Fair Board of Directors wishes to acknowledge the ROCK VALLEY VETERINARY MEDICAL ASSOCIATION
+The Rock County 4-H Fair Board of Directors acknowledges and thanks the ROCK VALLEY VETERINARY MEDICAL ASSOCIATION